Discover what a mortgage comparison rate really reveals beyond the...

 Many lenders accept a 5% deposit, especially for first home buyers.
 On a $600,000 home, that’s $30,000.

 Tip: The deposit must be genuine savings in many cases (e.g., saved over 3+ months).
+If you’re wondering how much deposit do you really need, this could be your starting point.

 With a 10% deposit, you may access a broader range of lenders and reduce your LMI costs compared to 5%.